Midland Main Line upgrade: 2020 and onwards timeframe

+October 2023 saw the publishing of the command document Network North.
+This document further proposed extension of the electrification of the MML from Sheffield to Doncaster and Leeds.

+The installation of the foundations was fully completed as of 28 November 2023 on the section of line from Kettering to Wigston and was energised on 28 July 2024.
+In April 2025, Network Rail have made an announcement that this section was completed on time and under budget.
+It also stated that this section had "masts further apart to reduce costs and construction time".

+On 6 April 2024, the West Bridgford Wire stated that the government is committed to electrify the line to Nottingham by 2030, with the rest of the electrification to Sheffield to be done by the early 2030s due to the fact it has been going at a 'snails pace'.
+It also stated that the work south of Bedford is to be delivered in 2025.
+In September 2024 there was further confirmation that planning and site investigations were ongoing for electrification to Nottingham and Sheffield.
+In July 2025, the government released a statement that further electrification on the line has been paused.

 Power supply and civils

 The electrified line will be fed via the autotransformer system.
 To cope with the higher electricity usage south of Bedford into St Pancras, the upgrade involves boosting the existing power supplies.
 This contract has been awarded to SPL Powerlines.
-In addition, new grid feeders will be needed at Braybrooke, just south of Market Harborough.
+In addition, a new grid feeder was installed at Braybrooke, just south of Market Harborough.
 At the north end of the scheme it was proposed that a grid feeder would be located in the Chesterfield area.
 The middle section of the upgrade scheme would have the grid feeder located in the Kegworth area.
 Work was announced as starting on the grid feeder in the Market Harborough area on 8 April 2021.
 The transformers were delivered to the site in December 2021.
 There are a number of bridges requiring work.

+Wellingborough aggregates terminal

+Wellingborough aggregates terminal is a rail freight terminal in Wellingborough in North Northamptonshire, adjacent to the Midland Main Line.
+In 2022, the terminal was the site of an electrification trial.
+As freight trains are usually top loaded, it is not possible to install typical overhead lines.
+A new moveable overhead conductor was installed which retracts to allow loading of the train.

 Timeline summary

 Source for most of section information.